Why the NRA is so powerful on Capitol Hill, by the numbers

-Washington (CNN)When 17-year-old student Cameron Kasky took the microphone at CNN's town hall on Wednesday night, he put Florida Republican Sen. Marco Rubio on the spot when he asked: Would you refuse to accept further campaign donations from the National Rifle Association?
+And when 17-year-old student Cameron Kasky took the microphone at CNN's town hall on Wednesday night to ask Rubio if he'd refuse to accept further campaign donations from the NRA, the senator hesitated.
+Then he gave his answer: no, he wouldn't refuse.

-Rubio has been on the receiving end of some of the largest financial support from the NRA over the years.

-His hesitancy to distance himself from the organization shows how many in Congress have come to rely on the NRA's largesse to help them remain in office -- and their fear of crossing a group legendary for its ability to get its supporters out to vote.
+His hesitancy shows how many in Congress have come to rely on the NRA's largesse to help them remain in office -- and their fear of crossing a group legendary for its ability to get its supporters out to vote.

-According to federal election data compiled by the nonprofit Center for Responsive Politics, eight lawmakers have been on the receiving end of at least $1 million in campaign contributions from the NRA over the courses of their careers, Rubio among them.

 While large industries such as defense, health care and finance give more to federal candidates, so-called "single-issue" groups have always been a bit different.
 For them, it's not necessarily as much about outspending and outflanking other industry powers as it is how they compare with the other side -- those advocating the opposite position.